top of page

 Caterina Fake

-Caterina is an investor at Yes VC, a pre-seed and seed stage venture capital fund, the host of the #1 Tech Podcast Should This Exist? addressing the question of our times: how is technology impacting our humanity?
-Caterina works to create cultures of innovation, creativity and civility and believes we can all make the internet a kinder, more human place.
-She founded The Briarcombe Institute to support artists and cultural organizations working in fields such as music, visual art, film and video, writing and performance.
+A longtime supporter of culture and the arts, Caterina works to create communities of creativity and civility and believes we can all make the world a kind, beautiful andmore human place.
+She founded The Briarcombe Institute to support artists, culture workers, thinkers, doers and organizations working in fields such as music, visual art, philosophy, spiritualism, film and video, design, writing and performance.
 Previously she served as Chairman of Etsy and was the co-founder of Flickr.
+She serves, or has served, on the boards of Sundance, McSweeneys, City Arts & Lectures and Southern Exposure.

 Board Member